sweidy/eof_rotation/README.md

 Weickmann, and M.J.
 Ventrice, 2014: A Comparison of OLR and Circulation-Based Indices for Tracking the MJO.
 Mon.
 Wea.
 Rev., 142, 1697–1715, https://doi.org/10.1175/MWR-D-13-00301.1

+A description of the rotation algorithm can be found in the preprint of Sarah Weidman, Ned Kleiner, and Zhiming Kuang.
+Submitted.
+“A rotation procedure to improve seasonally varying Empirical Orthogonal Function bases for MJO indices.”
+Geophysical Research Letters, https://doi.org/10.1002/essoar.10511626.1

 The function :meth:'calc_eofs_from_olr_with_rotation' included in this file can be used instead of the function :meth:'calc_eofs_from_olr' in the original mjoindices package.
 The new method includes a projection and rotation postprocessing step that reduces noise in the original EOF calculation.